chaaaaaaaau/solana-test/README.md

 npm install
 for module @solana/web3.js, bs58

-add keypair.json to wallet folder
+add any keypair.json to wallet folder and modify the wallet name in line 101

 to watch the output: node test3.js